anitab-org/portal/README.md

 1. Make sure you have installed Python 3.4 (preferably latest minor release), [pip](https://pip.pypa.io/en/latest/) and [virtualenv](http://www.virtualenv.org/en/latest/).
+1. Make sure you have python3-dev installed on your operating system.
+For Debian, you would additionally require libpq-dev.
+   Install by using `sudo apt-get install libpq-dev python3-dev`
 1. Make sure you have PostgreSQL installed.
 For a tutorial on installing Postgres, [Django Girls'](http://djangogirls.org) ebook, [Tutorials Extension](http://djangogirls.org/resources/), is a reference.
    The info is also on [Django Girls GitHub repository](https://github.com/DjangoGirls/tutorial-extensions/blob/master/optional_postgresql_installation/README.md).
-1. Make sure you have python3-dev installed - `sudo pip install python3-dev`
 1. Clone the repo - `git clone git@github.com:systers/portal.git` and cd into the `portal` directory.
 1. Create a virtual environment with Python 3 and install dependencies: